 Although this is to the disadvantage of patient players who are happy to observe and swoop in at the right time, we ought to point out that online slots have a better payout rate on average, so your chances of winning (or not losing as much) are better.

-Many virtual games have an RTP of 95%+ because, due to how popular they are, even a margin of 3% or 4% is enough to make them sufficiently profitable for the operators.
+Many virtual games have an RTP of 95%+ because, due to how popular they are, even a margin of 3% or 4% is enough to make them sufficiently viable for the operators.

-Fruit machines on the other hand could have an RTP as low as 70% to 80%, partly because there are more costs involved but also because the small stakes reduce their profitability.
+Fruit machines on the other hand could have an RTP as low as 70% to 80%, partly because there are more costs involved but also because the small stakes reduce their intake.

 Can I Still Play Fruit Machines In Pubs?

 Yes, although they are a little harder to find than they used to be, assuming you mean the traditional compensated kind.

 Finding both up-to-date and accurate numbers on their availability is not easy but a Financial Times article published in 2016 noted that they were experiencing a noticeable decline.

 At the time of publication, fruit machines accounted for just 3% of JD Wetherspoon’s revenue, half of what it was in 2000.
 A big part of the decline was the rise of fixed-odds betting terminals in bookmaker shops that allowed punters to bet up to £100 a time, although the upper limit has since been slashed to £2.

 The rise in smartphone gambling also contributed however, with players now able to play fun games, for cash, along with their mates while sipping on a pint.